It’s a question that’s bound to go through the mind of every business school candidate at one point or another during the application process.

 Understandably, the GMAT quantitative section is more difficult, both because of what the test is designed to measure and because of who takes it.
 In recent years engineers from the far east have warped the upward end of the GMAT quant curve, making it harder than ever to score in the upper reaches (49, 50, 51, e.g.) on the GMAT quantitative section.
 Anecdotally, our quantitatively strong clients are scoring 47s and 48s these days on the GMAT quant.

-Here’s a table comparing the breakdown of the GMAT and the GRE side by side
+A table comparing the GMAT and GRE

 The GMAT is accepted for admission to all business schools